Use 3D eye material with your own eye drawings to help with drawing.

 As you can probably imagine, the pupil will be displayed within the visible range of the auxiliary lines.

-Try to adjust the position of the eye so that the part shown in blue and the visible range of the auxiliary lines are as close as possible to each other.
+Try to adjust the position of the eye so that the area indicated in blue and the area where the auxiliary lines are visible are as close as possible.

 It is difficult to get the auxiliary lines to fit neatly into the blue part of vertically long eyes.